-A Combustor Air Control is located on the left side of the stove, above the side loading door, and delivers preheated air to a strategic internal site to aid catalytic combustion.
+The Combustor Air Control is located on the left side of the stove, above the side loading door, and delivers preheated air to a strategic internal site to aid catalytic combustion when burning wood.
+This control is closed completely when burning coal.
 Turn counterclockwise to open and clockwise to close.